pierrickbourrat/pierrickbourrat/content/publication/a-49/index.md

 # Documentation: https://sourcethemes.com/academic/docs/managing-content/
 # to have my name highlighted in publication use "admin" for author instead of Pierrick Bourrat

-title: "From Fitness-Centered to Trait-Centered Explanations: What Evolutionary Transitions in Individuality Teach Us About Fitness"
+title: "From fitness-centered to trait-centered explanations: what evolutionary transitions in individuality teach us about fitness"
 authors:
  - Peter Takacs
  - Guilhem Doulcier